netdata/netdata/docs/netdata-agent/configuration/running-the-netdata-agent-behind-a-reverse-proxy/Running-behind-apache.md

 ## Prevent the double access.log

-apache logs accesses and Netdata logs them too.
+Apache logs accesses and Netdata logs them too.
 You can prevent Netdata from generating its access log, by setting this in `/etc/netdata/netdata.conf`:

 ```text
 [logs]